jaar23/octoque/README.md

     OTQ NEW APPTOPIC BROKER

 [x] REPL, send command to octoque without using the client.
-Currently do not support for pubsub command.

     example:

+    - start with `octoque repl`

+[x] start with command line

+    example:

-    - start with `octoque --interactive y`
+    - start with `octoque run`

 [ ] start with file config